Eslorex/Youtube-Mass-WEBM-MP3-Downloader/README.md

 - Youtube Mass MP3 Downloader

 So basically, youtube only provides videos as webm files.
 If you want to download mp3 files you have to make conversion with ffmpeg.
 And this program does it automatically for you.
-But before that, don't forget to install python and needed libraries.
+But before that, don't forget to install python and needed libraries also FFMPEG.

+Download FFMPEG from here --> https://www.gyan.dev/ffmpeg/builds/

 After installing python, run install_libraries.py so it can install required packages.

-Which you can download from here --> https://www.gyan.dev/ffmpeg/builds/

 Once you downloaded ffmpeg you need to rename the main folder as "ffmpeg" to avoid version problems.